robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-04/2/Activities/03_Talk_to_John/Unsolved/README.md

-## Activity File: Let's Talk to John
+## Activity File: Let's Talk to John the Ripper

 In this activity, your senior administrator has asked you to audit the strength of users' passwords by using the `john` program and document any passwords that you find.